GewoonLeonYT/IkWHW/README.md

 # IkWilHierWeg
-Programma om weg te komen van de sleur.
+Website om weg te komen van de sleur.

 # License
 All files in this repo are licensed under the GNU Affero General Public License